ordina-jworks/ordina-jworks.github.io/_posts/2020-12-14-chaos-engineering.md

 They simulate regional failures even though to do so is costly and complex, because a regional outage has a huge impact on their customers unless they are resilient to it.

-Or consider an organization that uses a messaging app such as Slack or HipChat to communicate during an incident.
+Consider an organization that uses a messaging app such as Slack or HipChat to communicate during an incident.
 The organization may have a contingency plan for handling the outage when the messaging app is down during an outage, but how well do the on-call engineers know the contingency plan?
 Running a chaos experiment is a great way to find out.